NotAMorningSpartan/openshift-gitops-getting-started/README.md

 In addition, Argo CD constantly monitors the state of the deployed applications in order to detect drift and automatically correct it in this example, since we configured the Argo CD application with self-healing.
 Run the following command to modify the deployment on the cluster and scale it up to 2 pods while watching the application in the OpenShift Web Console:

 ```
-oc scale deployment spring-petclinic --replicas 2  -n spring-petclinic
+oc scale deployment app-example-spartan --replicas 2  -n app-example-spartan
 ```

 You would notice that the deployment momentarily scales up to 2 pods and immediately scales down again to 1 pod as Argo CD detects a drift from the Git repository and auto-heals the application on the OpenShift cluster.
 This behavior can be controlled by the [Self-heal](https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/#automatic-self-healing) setting.

-In Argo CD dashboard, click on the **app-spring-petclinic** and then **App Details** &rarr; **Events**.
+In Argo CD dashboard, click on the **app-app-example-spartan** and then **App Details** &rarr; **Events**.
 You can see the event details of Argo CD detecting that the deployment resources is out of sync on the cluster and resyncing the Git repository to correct it.

 ![Argo CD - Events](images/gitops-13.png)